stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 ## Plan
 * Phase 1: Dataset exploration
-   * Exploring the dataset and determine on which metrics we want to focus on
+   * Exploring the dataset to get valuable insights.
 * Phase 2: Preparing the work environment
    * Create a source code repository
    * Install all python modules on the local machine (Based on requirements.txt)